Hagnap/Design-Patterns-in-TypeScript/Structural-Design-Patterns/Composite-Pattern/README.md

 The Composite Pattern is a way for us to treat a single entity or a collection of entities in a uniform manner.
 This allows developers to represent part-whole hierachies and divide components into sub-components.

+**Terminology**
+  - Leaf: A single entity

+  - Composite: A collection of entities/leafs

 ## Generic UML

 ![bqHdT](https://github.com/Hagnap/Design-Patterns-in-TypeScript/assets/60297426/3b88abce-fa09-42f5-bfa6-634888947bce)